MadMcCrow/haxix/docs/README.md

 # Haxix

-A flake to build and run games made with [heaps.io](https://heaps.io/) and possibly other haxe game engines in the future.
+A flake to build and run games made with [heaps.io](https://heaps.io/) and possibly other haxe game engines (raylib, armory, ...) in the future.

 ## Usage